Here are some commonly asked questions. If you do not find all of the information you are looking for, please contact us.

 Still have questions?
 Email us at Housing@email.edcc.edu

 This section is intended for new students or students transferring to Edmonds CC.
-If you are currently enrolled at Edmonds CC, please visit our Immigration pages.
+If you are currently enrolled at Edmonds CC, please visit the ISS Office.

 I received my acceptance letter and some paper work, but I did not get my visa.
 When